EdouardWP/RL3/part3_implementation_summary.md

    - Analysis document discussing potential improvements to the reward function
    - Proposes 7 specific enhancement ideas for better landing precision
    - Includes code examples and explanations of expected benefits

-5. **sb3_requirements.txt**
-   - Lists all required packages for running the Stable-Baselines3 implementation

 ## Implementation Details